lsst-sitcom/sitcomtn-155/index.rst

 #.
 Close the Safety Gate, and pull the black handle to the right to lock it.

 #.
 Press the lock button.
    A click sound will be heard, engaging the lock.

 #.
 In the AT Control Cabinet, press the *Safety Gate Bypass* button to activate the Safety Gate Interlock.
+   The button will pop-out.

 #.
 Close the door of the AuxTel building on your way out.